Sign In Register

 Is Little Rock a Good Place to Live?

-Based on current data, Little Rock receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, affordable housing.
+Based on current data, Little Rock receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, high obesity rates.
 Little Rock offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs